 Sanctioning Hearing: Occurs when a student or group accepts responsibility for the violations and seeks an alternative outcome.
-The sanctioning hearing officer or board will consider the full range of sanctions and conditions appropriate for the violation, including upholding, overturning, or increasing the originally proposed sanctions.
+The decision maker(s) will consider the full range of sanctions and conditions appropriate for the violation, including removing, increasing, amending, or accepting the originally proposed sanctions.